vyhchan/hello-world/README.md

 # hello-world
 Hello World Project

-This project is to say "Hello" to the world!
+This project is to say the following:

+* Hello World!
+* Hello Universe!
+* Welcome Home!